 Husband and wife team Carol and Andy Harris are producing some impressive reds at Chuparosa, which means hummingbird in Spanish.
-On their four-acre property, you'll see rows of Malbec, Sangiovese, Zinfandel, Cabernet Franc and Albariño (a Spanish white grape) growing.
+On their five-acre property, you'll see rows of Malbec, Sangiovese, Zinfandel, Cabernet Franc and Albariño (a Spanish white grape) growing.
 You can sip their flavorful wines—including North Block Blend Dry Rosé (a blend of Malbec, Cabernet Franc and Sangiovese) and a standout Cabernet Franc—in the newly completed tasting room (which features a large stone fireplace) or relax out on the spacious dog-friendly patio.

 Be sure to check the Ramona Valley wineries' website for up-to-date tasting room hours.
 Some wineries will open by appointment if you have a group and call ahead.

 We have Covid-19 Safety Protocol in place for your comfort and Safety.
 BOOK YOUR CHAUFFEURED VINEYARD ADVENTURE and receive a FREE tote when you mention this ad.
 Sun & sip...